kubernetes/ingress-nginx/controllers/nginx/configuration.md

 The annotations `ingress.kubernetes.io/limit-connections` and `ingress.kubernetes.io/limit-rps` define a limit on the connections that can be opened by a single client IP address.
 This can be used to mitigate [DDoS Attacks](https://www.nginx.com/blog/mitigating-ddos-attacks-with-nginx-and-nginx-plus).

-`ingress.kubernetes.io/limit-connections`: number of concurrent allowed connections from a single IP address.
+`ingress.kubernetes.io/limit-connections`: number of concurrent connections allowed from a single IP address.

-`ingress.kubernetes.io/limit-rps`: number of allowed connections per second from a single IP address.
+`ingress.kubernetes.io/limit-rps`: number of connections that may be accepted from a given IP each second.

-If you specify both annotations in a single Ingress rule, limit-rps takes precedence.
+If you specify both annotations in a single Ingress rule, `limit-rps` takes precedence.

 ### Secure upstreams

 By default NGINX uses `http` to reach the services.
-Adding the annotation `ingress.kubernetes.io/secure-backends: "true"` in the ingress rule changes the protocol to `https`.
+Adding the annotation `ingress.kubernetes.io/secure-backends: "true"` in the Ingress rule changes the protocol to `https`.

 ### Whitelist source range

-You can specify the allowed client ip source ranges through the `ingress.kubernetes.io/whitelist-source-range` annotation, eg  `10.0.0.0/24,172.10.0.1`.
+You can specify the allowed client IP source ranges through the `ingress.kubernetes.io/whitelist-source-range` annotation.
+The value is a comma separated list of [CIDRs](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing), e.g.  `10.0.0.0/24,172.10.0.1`.

-For a global restriction (any URL) is possible to use `whitelist-source-range` in the NGINX config map.
+To configure this setting globally for all Ingress rules, the `whitelist-source-range` value may be set in the NGINX ConfigMap.

-*Note:* Adding an annotation overrides any global restriction.
+*Note:* Adding an annotation to an Ingress rule overrides any global restriction.

 Please check the [whitelist](examples/whitelist/README.md) example.

-### **Allowed parameters in configuration config map:**
+### **Allowed parameters in configuration ConfigMap:**

 **body-size:** Sets the maximum allowed size of the client request body.
 See NGINX [client_max_body_size](http://nginx.org/en/docs/http/ngx_http_core_module.html#client_max_body_size).